 The "Goldener Turm" ("Golden Tower") is another highlight on Wahlenstrasse.
 It is a "Geschlechterturm" or "dynasty tower" built in the second half of the 13th century.
 Wealthy patrician families erected these towers as status symbols in the Middle Ages.
 The more prominent the family was, the taller the tower.
-At one point, there were more than 60 of used to flow along what are now cobblestones, hence these towers in the city, and many the name "Bachgasse" or of them have still been preserved "Brook lane" to this day.
-The impressive interior courtyard is open and can be visited at any time.
-It can be accessed both from Wahlenstrasse and Untere Bachgasse, and is definitely worth it.
+At one point, there were more than 60 of

-- " The Golden Tower and Deggingerhaus on Wahlenstrasse - The walkway from the Golden Tower into the interior courtyard and onward to Untere Bachgasse - " The many little stores, cafés, and restaurants on both streets
+- The Golden Tower and Deggingerhaus on Wahlenstrasse - The walkway from the Golden Tower into the interior courtyard and onward to Untere Bachgasse - The many little stores, cafés, and restaurants on both streets